annsabin/Kickstarter-Challenge-Module-1/README.md

 ## Overview of Project

-### The purpose of this project was to ensure students can extract insights from datasets in Excel spreadsheets using formulas and visualize results.
+### The purpose of this project was to ensure students extract insights from datasets in Excel spreadsheets using formulas and visualize results.

 ## Analysis and Challenges